RashmitShrestha/gmo/ProjectDocument.md

 ### Physics
 Area2Ds are used extensively in this project, being the main form of communicating damage.
 I made a [DamageComponent](https://github.com/RashmitShrestha/gmo/blob/main/gmo/scripts/components/character_components/damage_component.gd) that makes adding hitboxes incredibly straightforward, merely adding it as a child and specifying the damage.
 To prevent Warden from dying by taking damage every game tick, I added management for an [invulnerability state](https://github.com/RashmitShrestha/gmo/blob/04be934246b59ae3338ad292b6b36918724bcfb5/gmo/scripts/characters/character.gd#L57) which prevents hitboxes from killing Warden nearly instantaneously.
 I altered the layers and masks of the bodies in our game to ensure the cursor, enemies, and projectiles hit what they're supposed to hit.

-### Enemy Movement and Behavior

-All enemy movement was handled by me

 ## Game Logic (Jonathan, Jonathanleww on Github)

 ### Peach Tree interaction system